malinlarsson/courses/annotation/2017/practical_session/ExcerciseMakerCompareAnnot.md

 ## Evaluating annotation quality

-Evaluating an annotation can be done in two ways - in comparison with another annotation (see below) or in reference to the evidence alignments.
+Evaluating an annotation can be done in three ways - running busco but with the proteins obtained from the annotation, in comparison with another annotation or in reference to the evidence alignments.
 The former isn't so much a quality check as a measure of congruency - i.e. the resulting numbers don't tell you which of the two gene builds is more correct.
 On the other hand, a comparison with evidence alignments is what Maker uses internally to select gene models.
 After syntheszing and annotating loci, the resulting model will be ranked against the filtered evidence alignments.
 The more congruent these two points of information are, the lower the 'annotation edit distance' (AED) will be.
 The AED score can be used to e.g. check an annotation for problematic models that may then be subjected to manual curation.

+### BUSCO2

+BUSCO is run before annotating to check if the assembly is good and therefore if the annotation will be good.
+It is also run after the structural annotation to then compare if we indeed find a number of genes corresponding of the first run of busco.

+you will need to link the protein file created by maker on the run with the abinitio

+*module load BUSCO/2.0.1

+*ln -s ~/PATH/maker_dmel_with_annotation/maker_with_abinition/annotations.proteins.fa*

+*BUSCO -i annotations.proteins.fa -o dmel_maker_abinitio -m prot -c 8 -l /sw/apps/bioinfo/BUSCO/v2_lineage_sets/arthropoda -o dmel_maker_abinitio*

+- if you compare with you first busco results what do you see?

 ## Comparing annotations